 \subsection{Data Statistics \& Analysis}

-\textbf{Overview} \datasetname{} contains 2,116 expert-annotated medical texts curated from real-world data.
+\paragraph{Overview} \datasetname{} contains 2,116 expert-annotated medical texts curated from real-world data.
 The dataset comprises 1,058 medically correct texts and 1,058 texts with a single factual error.
 It was constructed using a hybrid AI-human framework that combines large-scale multi-criteria filtering, hard-case mining, similarity filtering, and LLM-based augmentation with human expert review to ensure \textit{high data quality}, \textit{diversity}, and \textit{difficulty}.
-Spanning 13 medical specialties, instances in \datasetname{} are categorized by 8 fine-grained error types and multiple difficulty levels to facilitate a comprehensive evaluation of LLM fact-checking capabilities.
-Figure~\ref{fig:example} presents a sample instance; additional examples are provided in the Appendix.
+Figure~\ref{fig:example} presents an instance; additional examples are provided in the Appendix.

-\textbf{Data Diversity} \datasetname{} covers 13 medical specialties, with a distribution led by Internal Medicine (1,156 instances), followed by Obstetrics and Gynecology (240), Surgery (231), and ten other fields.
+\paragraph{Data Diversity} \datasetname{} covers 13 medical specialties, with a distribution led by Internal Medicine (1,156 instances), followed by Obstetrics and Gynecology (240), Surgery (231), and ten other fields.
 These are grouped into four high-level domains: Internal Medicine and Chronic Care; Surgical and Procedural Care; Specialized Clinical Fields; and Public and Mental Health (Figure~\ref{fig:specialties}).
-This distribution reflects a realistic range of medical topics, consistent with the distribution of 27,116 original medical texts, enabling robust evaluation of model performance across diverse clinical contexts.
-Beyond its topical breadth, \datasetname{} exhibits significant stylistic diversity.
-The corpus is drawn from a variety of writing styles, including formal encyclopedia articles rich in professional terminology, popular science journalism, user-generated web content from both peer-to-peer and patient-physician Q\&A, and fabricated or sensationalized misinformation.
-This diversity in topic and writing style ensures that \datasetname{} mirrors the complexity of real-world medical information, facilitating a robust evaluation of an LLM's generalizable fact-checking capabilities.
+This distribution reflects a realistic range of medical topics, consistent with the distribution of the 27,116 original medical texts.
+Beyond its topical breadth, \datasetname{} exhibits stylistic diversity.
+The corpus is drawn from a variety of writing styles, including formal encyclopedia articles rich in professional terminology, popular science journalism, user-generated web content from peer-to-peer and patient-physician Q\&A, and fabricated misinformation.
+This diversity ensures that \datasetname{} mirrors the complexity of real-world medical information, facilitating a robust evaluation of an LLM's generalizable fact-checking capabilities.